daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 ### Loves the Void

-When it’s just you, your spacesuit, and the panorama of stars wheeling out forever and always, you are at peace.
+When it's just you, your spacesuit, and the panorama of stars wheeling out forever and always, you are at peace.

 **Type Swap Option:** Have Spacesuit, Will Travel